 Her career includes roles with Indigenous-led organizations like Canadian Executive Service Organization (CESO), now known as Catalyste+, an economic development organization that partners with local governments and the private sector in Canada, emerging economies and Indigenous communities, and at the City of Toronto, where she advanced Indigenous engagement and community well-being.

 Now retired, Charlene remains very active in the Parkdale community, supporting cultural restoration, ceremony, and land-based learning through initiatives like the Four Winds Indigenous Collective.
-Most recently, Charlene was appointed the Dunn Indigenous Garden Outreach Coordinator, where her invaluable support and expertise has been instrumental in bringing the Indigenous community together through gardening, ceremony, and cultural connection.
+Most recently, Charlene was appointed the Dunn Indigenous Garden Outreach Coordinator, where her invaluable support and expertise has been instrumental in bringing the Indigenous community together.

 Charlene’s quiet strength and deep wisdom continue to inspire healing and connection across generations.

-Keisha ‘Kitty’ Tappin is a committed champion of community care through mutual aid, Kitty is one of the co-founders of 444realchange.
-Realchange was started in 2021 and has since been organizing large, vegan park meals and donation drop-offs for unhoused and housing insecure tenants.
+Keisha ‘Kitty’ Tappin is a committed champion of community care through mutual aid, including as one of the co-founders of 444realchange.
+Realchange was started in 2021 and has since organized large, vegan park meals and donation drop-offs for unhoused and housing insecure tenants.

 Thank you to Charlene and Kitty, and 444realchange, for their incredible work in creating a more fair, equitable and compassionate community.